Working with risks

 Add or change the owner of a risk

-The Details tab opens.
+The Details tab is displayed.

 Moving a risk through different workflows